derekbtw/derekbtw.github.io/about.md

 ### More Information

-I've been a web developer for 7 years and love my job.
+I've been a web developer for 7 years and I love my job.

 ### Contact me